NethServer/ns8-core/docs/core/clone_module.md

 container.
 This container mounts all module volumes to correctly map numeric UID/GIDs.

-The step `10sendpayload` transfers the data for the first time, thus it is expected to be slower.
-The step `50sendstate` stops the services, quickly transfers the latest differences, then start the services again if the `replace` flag is true.
+The step `10sendpayload` transfers data for the first time, thus it is expected to be slower.

+The step `50sendstate` stops the services, quickly transfers the latest differences.
+If the transfer is successful the Rsync client sends a "terminate" signal to the server.
+Then the step starts again the services if the `replace` flag is false.

 Additional notes: